Questions to Ask Before You Book That Cheap Flight

 Another issue with cheap airfare is that some people end up buying tickets to a destination they would normally have no interest in.
 I personally don’t love beaches and all-inclusive resorts so I wouldn’t book a vacation to say Cancun even if it was 50% off.
 Yes, it’s a good deal, but that’s not a destination that’s high on my list.
 I personally think it only makes sense to buy tickets to places you actually want to visit, but some people can’t resist a good deal or want to say they’ve been to a ton of different countries.

 Do I have enough time to get the right paperwork?

 You may have the savings and time off available, but do you have your documents in order?
 Some flight deals are last minute, but if your passport is expired, you’re not getting on that plane.
 Sure, you can pay for the rush service to get your passport right away, but that comes at a cost.
 You also need to think about other things such as getting a visa since some countries require you to get it in advance of your travels.
 I remember when I went to China, it took me weeks to get my visa.
 I’m sure things are quicker now, but it’s not something I would want to stress out about.

 Can I use my points to cover other expenses?

 Generally speaking, cheap flights are unplanned trips.
 Yes, you may have the money set aside for your travels, but I always recommend using any points you have available to help offset expenses.
-In this case, you’re probably looking at accommodations so Marriot Rewards/Bonvoy points via the SPG Amex or American Express Platinum card could help you get some free nights.
+In this case, you’re probably looking at accommodations so Marriot Rewards/Bonvoy points via the Marriott Bonvoy card or American Express Platinum card could help you get some free nights.
 Alternatively, if you plan on paying cash for your accommodations, you might as well apply for one of the best travel credit cards in Canada right away since the money you spend can help meet your minimum spend requirement which means a huge signup bonus for you.